Exploring Deep Models for Practical Gait Recognition: Introduction

-Another crucial aspect of gait recognition is learning the temporal changes that present walking patterns of individuals, especially when the appearance features are relatively unreliable (\textit{e.g.}, bag-carrying, cloth-changing, and partial occlusion).
-Currently, two methodologies prevail in the gait research community, \textit{i.e.}, regarding the gait as a set~\cite{chao2019gaitset} or sequence.
+Another crucial aspect of gait recognition is learning temporal changes that capture the walking patterns of individuals, especially when appearance features become relatively unreliable, such as cloth-changing and complex occlusion cases.
+Currently, two methodologies prevail in the gait research community, \textit{i.e.}, regarding the gait as a set~\cite{chao2019gaitset} or as a sequence.
 These two kinds of works have performed similar achievements in the past few years by using relatively shallow nets.
-Among them, the set-based methods attract relatively more attention~\cite{jin2022cloth,gu2022clothes} thanks to their advantages of flexible input and concise architecture.
-However, this paper shows that \textit{the sequence-based DeepGaitV2 significantly outperforms its set-based counterpart} on varying gait datasets.
-Since the plain sequence-based DeepGaitV2 contains much more training parameters, to exclude the potential positive influence, we propose a lightweight version of sequence-based DeepGaitV2, which also outperforms the set-based counterpart by a large margin with similar computational complexity.
-Through extensive experiments and analyses, we empirically confirm the superiority of exact characterizing dependencies between successive frames for discriminative gait representation learning.
+Among them, the set-based methods attract relatively more attention thanks to their advantages of flexible input and concise architecture.
+But in this paper, we experimentally confirm the superiority of exact characterizing dependencies between successive gait frames, showing that gait models are \textit{temporal-information-hungry}.